 All students are required to pay incurred tuition and fees in full.
 During enrollment periods, students who have not met their financial obligations prior to the payment deadline will be administratively withdrawn from all registered courses and will remain responsible for any non-refundable fee charges the student incurred during the registration process.
-Any student owing a balance after any previously agreed-upon or published due date will be assessed a \$50.00 late payment fee.
+Any student owing a balance after any previously agreed-upon or published due date will be assessed a late payment fee.
+The deadline is three weeks before the end of the term.